Festival Capital of Louisiana

 Other Points of Interest

 Other sites not to be missed along the Creole Nature Trail All-American Road are Rockefeller Wildlife Refuge, a scientific site with a serious commitment to the study of indigenous wildlife and fauna.
-On the Western Spur, Peveto Woods bird and Butterfly Sanctuary, near Johnson Bayou.
+On the Western Spur, you will find the Peveto Woods Sanctuary, near Johnson Bayou.
 Enjoy the wildlife drive at Lacassine National Wildlife Refuge.
 The 35,000-acre refuge is exclusively a freshwater marsh dominated by the Lacassine Impoundment.
 Known locally as "the pool" the impoundment was created enclosing a 16,000-acre marsh with a low levee.

 For more information on group tours, accommodations and travel arrangements, contact Eric Zartler, acting sales director, at firstname.lastname@example.org or call 800-456-7952.